Methodology and sources

 Confirmed fact

-Directly supported by an official source (for example, a bank press release, annual report, product page, or regulator publication).
+Directly supported by an official source such as a bank press release, annual report, product page, or regulator publication.

 Expected fields: source + source date + last verified + confidence